WooCommerce vs Shopify: Ecommerce Store Comparison Cost

 On the other hand, Shopify can’t be customized at all.
 The design is rigid and you only have the option to edit the text, images, and add pre-designed themes.

-Unsure how to customise your WooCommerce store?
+Looking to build your eCom store in WordPress with WooCommerce Experts?
 Get in Touch Today

 Plugins: WooCommerce vs Shopify